awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 ------

 1. If your cluster's Kubernetes and platform version are earlier than those listed in the following table, then skip to the next step because earlier platform versions use the AWS Security Token Service global endpoint, but can't use the AWS Regional endpoint\.
+If your Kubernetes version or your platform version are later than the versions listed in the following table, then skip to the next step, because the AWS Regional endpoint is used by default\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html)

    If your cluster's Kubernetes or platform version are the same as the versions listed in the table, then you can add the following annotation to your service accounts to use the AWS Security Token Service AWS Regional endpoint, rather than the global endpoint\.